yellowmessenger/documentation/docs/updates/2022/july.md

 1.  **Prompt level**- This works inside a prompt (after you ask a question and wait).
 You can configure this for **Database Column**, **List entity**, and **User properties**.

-2.  **Global level** - This works outside of a Journey improving discoverability.
+2.  **Global level** - This works outside of a flow improving discoverability.

 > [Know more](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/prompt-nodes/#auto-complete)